cienai/IntegrationHub/scripts/pbi_deploy/README.md

     `"coid"` - Coid of the client

-2. For the selected db, the script expects two environment variables present on the machine before running the script:
+2. For the selected db, the script expects two environment variables present on the machine before running the script.
+To update Environment Variables, on your PC, click windows icon, Search for Environ, Choose "Edit the system environment variables" control panel, in "Advanced" tab, click "Environment Variables", "Edit" DBPASSWORD, DBUSER.

     `DBUSER` - username of the database